 The Broome - Cape Leveque Road provides the main transport link through the Dampier Peninsula.
 The road supports access for tourists, pearling and farming industries and local communities.

-The project will build on previous investments to seal the Road and will realign and seal an approximately 90 kilomtres of the Broome Cape Leveque Road.
+The project will build on previous investments to seal the road and will realign and seal approximately 90 kilometres of the Broome Cape Leveque Road.
 The works will also include drainage improvements including culverts, fauna underpasses and floodways.

 The unsealed sections of the Road have gradually been deteriorating, with sections falling below the nautral surface, requiring road users to negotiate steep banks in order to pass.